itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 5: Run the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To run the script, we press the run button or "F5" on the keyboard.
-If we have unsaved changes in our script, we are ask to save it.
+If we have unsaved changes in our script, we are asked to save it.

 .. figure:: images/runScript.png